whyboris/utilitarianism.net/content/introduction-to-utilitarianism.md

 > **Utilitarianism is the view that one ought always to promote overall well-being.**

-The core idea here is that the most important evaluation of any action (or rule, policy, character trait, etc) is in terms of how much it increases or decreases the well-being of everyone, with no-one's well-being counting for more or less than anyone else's.
+The core idea is that we should want all lives to go as well as possible,[^7a] with no-one’s well-being counting for more or less than anyone else’s.

-Sometimes philosophers talk about “welfare” or “utility” rather than “well-being”, but these words are typically used to mean the same thing.[^8] (Others sometimes use “well-being” and “happiness” interchangeably, though we’ll take “happiness” to be a narrower concept than “well-being”.)[^9] Utilitarianism is most commonly applied to evaluate the rightness of actions, but the theory can also evaluate other things, like rules, policies, motives, virtues, and social institutions.
+Sometimes philosophers talk about “welfare” or “utility” rather than “well-being”, but these words are typically used to mean the same thing.[^8] (Others sometimes use “well-being” and “happiness” interchangeably, though we’ll take “happiness” to be a narrower concept.)[^9] Utilitarianism is most commonly applied to evaluate the rightness of actions, but the theory can also evaluate other things, like rules, policies, motives, virtues, and social institutions.
 It is perhaps unfortunate that the clinical-sounding term “utilitarianism” caught on as a name, especially since in common speech the word “utilitarian” is easily confused with joyless functionality or even outright selfishness.

 All ethical theories in the utilitarian family share four defining elements: consequentialism, welfarism, impartiality, and aggregationism, which we’ll define as follows: